Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Conclusion

-@todo: add author to bonus chapter?

-Once you have learned how to use compute shaders you may take a look at some advanced compute topics like:
+In this chapter we learned we learned how to use compute shaders to offload work from the CPU to the GPU.
+Without compute shaders, many effects in modern games and applications would either not be possible or would run a lot slower.
+But even more than graphics, compute has a lot of use-cases, and this chapter only gave you a glimpse of what's possible.
+So now that you know how to use compute shaders you may want to take look at some advanced compute topics like:

 - Shared memory
 - Asynchronous compute